bcgov/EPIC.search/tools/embedder/README.md

 - Gracefully stops after the specified time limit
 - Completes any documents currently being processed
-- Does not start new projects or fetch new document batches after time limit
+- Does not start new projects or fetch new documents after time limit
 - Provides elapsed and remaining time updates during processing
-- Perfect for scheduled maintenance windows or batch processing jobs
+- Perfect for scheduled maintenance windows or continuous processing jobs

 **Use Cases:**

 - Scheduled overnight processing windows
 - Resource-limited environments with time constraints
-- Batch processing jobs with SLA requirements
+- Continuous processing jobs with SLA requirements
 - Testing and development with controlled run times

 ## Development